dermotreynolds/old.dermotreynolds.github.io/_posts/2017-05-12-12-managed-service-identity.md

     }

-We can then use the service principle to define a policy against keyvault:
+We can then use the service principle to create a policy against keyvault:

     resource "azurerm_key_vault_access_policy" "wfbill_app_policy" {
         vault_name          = "<key vault name>"